Skip to main content

 Frequently Asked Questions (FAQ)

-› What is a solar co-op?
+› What is Solar Switch?

 Orange County is partnering with Solar United Neighbors of Florida, a 501 (c)(3) nonprofit, to provide technical assistance to neighborhood solar co-ops at no charge to participants.